vtex-apps/KI-360097/README.md

 You need to add the script to the checkout at the `checkout6-custom.js`.

-// TODO: Run the script when the address changes.

 ## Contributors ✨

 Thanks goes to these wonderful people: